JamesLAllen/ember-pardon/README.md

 # ember-pardon
-Gives Ember Views a single Get Out Of Jail Free card.
-EmberPardon adds a 'beforeDestroy' hook that allows the view to be saved from destruction.
+This Ember mixin is a Get Out of Jail Free Card that injects a 'beforeDestroy' hook and 'pardon'/'unpardon' methods which allow for the halt or continuation of an object's destruction.